ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 This example demonstrates:

 - when a legend item is clicked, an alert message is shown with the `legendItemClick` event contents.
-- switching between different series types to see different event variations.

 <chart-example title='Legend Item Click Event' name='legend-item-click-event' type='generated'></chart-example>